-The Glob knows about repositories (see the Repository function) and source directories (see the VariantDir function) and returns a Node (or string, if so configured) in the local (SConscript) directory if a matching Node is found anywhere in a corresponding repository or source directory.
+Glob understands repositories (see the Repository function) and source directories (see the VariantDir function) and returns a Node (or string, if so configured) match in the local (SConscript) directory if a matching Node is found anywhere in a corresponding repository or source directory.

-The ondisk argument may be set to a value which evaluates False to disable the search for matches on disk, thereby only returning matches among already-configured File or Dir Nodes.
-The default behavior is to return corresponding Nodes for any on-disk matches found.
+If the optional ondisk argument evaluates false, the search for matches on disk is disabled, and only matches from already-configured File or Dir Nodes are returned.
+The default is to return Nodes for matches on disk as well.

-The source argument may be set to a value which evaluates True to specify that, when the local directory is a VariantDir, the returned Nodes should be from the corresponding source directory, not the local directory.
+If the optional source argument evaluates true, and the local directory is a variant directory, then Glob returnes Nodes from the corresponding source directory, rather than the local directory.

-The strings argument may be set to a value which evaluates True to have the Glob function return strings, not Nodes, that represent the matched files or directories.
+If the optional strings argument evaluates true, Glob returns matches as strings, rather than Nodes.
 The returned strings will be relative to the local (SConscript) directory.
-(Note that This may make it easier to perform arbitrary manipulation of file names, but if the returned strings are passed to a different SConscript file, any Node translation will be relative to the other SConscript directory, not the original SConscript directory.)
+(Note that while this may make it easier to perform arbitrary manipulation of file names, it loses the context SCons would have in the Node, so if the returned strings are passed to a different SConscript file, any Node translation there will be relative to that SConscript directory, not to the original SConscript directory.)

-The exclude argument may be set to a pattern or a list of patterns (following the same Unix shell semantics) which must be filtered out of returned elements.
-Elements matching a least one pattern of this list will be excluded.
+The optional exclude argument may be set to a pattern or a list of patterns descibing files or directories to filter out of the match list.
+Elements matching a least one specified pattern will be excluded.
+These patterns use the same syntax as for pattern.